jessicapowerDA/Coffee-Sales-EDA/README.md

 ### Results of EDA

 The EDA results are summarized as follows:
-1. the sales did this, with peak sales around
+1. The weekly sales data show's that during the week the busiest days are Monday's and Tuesday's, the slowest days are Saturday's and Sundays.
+2. The yearly sales data show's that the busiest months are Febraury & October, the least profitable months being March and April.
-2. The top selling products are in terms of quantity sold
+3. The top selling products in terms of quantity sold (in order) are the Americano with Milk, Latte and Americano (without milk).
-3. the ost profitable products are in terms of total revenue
+4. the most profitable products in terms of total revenue (in order) are the Latte, Americano with milk and Cappucino

 ### Reccomendations

 Based on the EDA I reccomend the following actions:
-1. Invest in marketing and promotions during peak sales periods *include findings*
+1. Invest in marketing and promotions during peak sales periods (February & October)
-2. Focus on expanding and promoting *top selling coffees*
+2. Focus on expanding and promoting top sellers - flavored Anericanos, Cappucinos and Lattes.
 3. creating a customer loyalty program to encourage returning customers

 ### Limitations